spryker/docker-sdk/docs/09-troubleshooting.md

 Xdebug does not work.

 **then**
-1. Make sure your IDE is listening to the port 9000.
+1. Ensure that IDE is listening to the port 9000.
 2. Get into any application container:
 ```bash
 $ docker exec -i spryker_zed_1 bash